ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Give credit where credit is due: simply said, if you want loyalty and best effort, you must be thoughtful.   — Estee Lauder
+> **Citacao:** Everyone is a moon, and has a dark side which he never shows to anybody. — Mark Twain

 fim do arquivo